Clinicians

 Understanding why we behave the way we do can often be challenging.
 We all experience moments when our thoughts, emotions, and actions seem difficult to comprehend.
 In these times, it can be helpful to receive consistent, non-judgmental, and empathetic support to make sense of our inner experiences.

-Ria Crissinger, MA, LCMHCA
+Ria Crissinger, LCMHCA

-Ria Crissinger, MA, LCMHCA
+Ria Crissinger, LCMHCA

 Dr. Kelly Breen Boyce, Psy.D.